Arrested for a parole violation or probation violation?

 Handling a Parole or Probation Violation in South Carolina

-A violation of probation or parole normally results in a hearing before a judge who decides whether a violation did in fact occur.
-In addition to detailing for the judge the facts and nature of your violation, your probation and parole officer may also speak to their overall experience in their dealings with you during the course of your probation or parole.
-They may speak to your attendance to designated check-ins, the behavior or attitude you exhibited to them, and any other facts or circumstances they think may be relevant to the judge's determination.
+A violation of probation or parole normally results in a hearing before a judge who decides whether a violation did, in fact, occur.
+In addition to detailing for the judge the facts and nature of your violation, your probation and parole officer may also speak about their overall experience dealing with you during the course of your probation or parole.
+They may report on your attendance at designated check-ins, the behavior or attitude you exhibited to them, and any other facts or circumstances they think may be relevant to the judge's determination.
 In most cases, after hearing from the probation and parole officer, the judge will want to hear from you and ask you some questions.

 Your attorney will speak with both the officer and the judge on your behalf to minimize any potentially negative consequences you may otherwise face.
-David Tarr has experience in negotiating with probation officers, and will advise and assist you in gathering character witnesses to appear at your parole hearing on your behalf.
-These character witnesses can provide testimony that in many instances has produced a positive effect on the judge's decision and the outcome of your case.
+Look for a lawyer who has experience in negotiating with probation officers, and will advise and assist you in gathering character witnesses to appear at your parole hearing on your behalf.
+These character witnesses can provide testimony that, in many instances, has produced a positive effect on the judge's decision and the outcome of your case.

 Why you need a lawyer for a Parole or Probation Violation

-David Tarr's cooperation with your parole or probation officer can be instrumental in preventing the filing of any violation.
-If modifications in your parole or probation agreement are in order, he will do everything he can to see them put in place.
+Your lawyer can make a difference.
+Their cooperation with your parole or probation officer can be instrumental in preventing the filing of any violation.
+If changes in your parole or probation agreement are in order, your lawyer should do everything they can to see them put in place.

-He will maintain a relationship with the judge in your case and communicate for you during probation and parole.
-Since the judge determines whether you've violated probation or parole, this relationship is an important one, as it allows him to help you understand what you can and cannot do and present the judge with requests.
+They will maintain a relationship with the judge in your case, and communicate for you during probation and parole.
+Since the judge determines whether you've violated probation or parole, this relationship is an important one, as it allows your lawyer to help you understand what you can and cannot do, and present the judge with requests.

-For example, if you have a wedding or funeral to attend out of state but aren't supposed to leave your home, our legal team can make a request on your behalf so that you don't have to worry about probation violation.
+For example, if you have a wedding or funeral to attend out of state, but aren't supposed to leave your home, your lawyer can make a special request on your behalf.
+If it's approved, you can attend the event without worrying about a probation violation.

 David Tarr handles all aspects of Parole or Probation Violations

-To schedule a free consultation you can reach me online or call 803-238-7967.
-Phones are answered 24 hours a day, seven days a week.
-No attorney in South Carolina can match our around-the-clock, year-round availability.
+To schedule a free case evaluation you can send me a message, or call 803-238-7967.
+I answer my phone 24 hours a day, seven days a week.
+No attorney in South Carolina can match my around-the-clock, year-round availability.